 Common 529 Questions

-A. A Section 529 college savings plan is a tax-advantaged state-administered investment program that is authorized under Internal Revenue Code Section 529.
-These plans allow investors to save money in an account in which the earnings will grow free from federal income tax and, when used to pay for “qualified higher education expenses”, may be withdrawn federal income tax-free.
-In many states, a participant can receive special state incentives, including state tax treatment that mirrors the federal tax treatment, tax deductions/credits and/or other state tax benefits, based on participation in their state’s program(s).
+A. A Section 529 plan is a tax-advantaged state-administered investment program that is authorized under Internal Revenue Code Section 529.
+These plans allow participants to save money in an account in which the earnings will grow free from federal income tax and, when used to pay for “qualified expenses” may be withdrawn federal income tax-free.
+In many states, a participant can receive special state incentives, including state tax treatment that mirrors the federal tax treatment, state income tax deductions/credits and/or other benefits, based on participation in their state’s program(s).

 Q. What’s the difference between a 529 prepaid tuition program and a 529 savings program?

 A. Prepaid Tuition: Essentially, parents, grandparents, and other interested parties may purchase future tuition at a set price today.
 The program will then pay the future college tuition of the beneficiary at any of the state’s eligible colleges or universities (or comparable payment to private or out-of-state institutions).
 Amounts of tuition (years or units) may be purchased through a one-time lump sum purchase or monthly installment payments.
 The program pools the money and makes investments to enable the earnings to meet or exceed college tuition increases in that state.

 Savings: Savings plans (also known as investment plans) enable participants to save money in a college savings account on behalf of a designated beneficiary.
 Amounts contributed and any earnings on the account may then be used to pay the beneficiary’s qualified expenses.
 Contributions can vary, depending on individual savings goals.
 The plans offer various investment options that provide a variable rate of return usually based on stock or bond funds, although some plans offer investment options that guarantee a minimum rate of return.